 He registered the company name with BNR which he still owns 30 years on being Vernon Ward Antique Roadshows.

 So from a young boy to now in his senor years Vernon spent his working life in his passion of antiques and jewellery and recently sold a rare work of art by JMW Turner and to this day he continues to regularly value and sell antiques and jewellery.

 In his career spanning 50 over years, he has seen the march of time on antiques, which, especially through the 60’s, 70’s, 80’s were greatly sought after, to where in today's minimalistic modern world 40-50% of antiques have sadly declined in value.
-The exception to the rule from Vernon’s opinion are such commodities as, jewellery, works of art, watches, oriental ceramics, gold and diamonds, etc which continue to retain thier value.
+The exception to the rule from Vernon’s opinion are such commodities as, jewellery, works of art, watches, oriental ceramics, gold and diamonds, etc.